| Hanging

 block, or any other rough surface, we recommend the installation of a

-paper is simply a blank wallpaper which covers irregularities in the wall
+simply a blank wallpaper which covers irregularities in the wall surface.

-I install a wall mural in a bathroom, pool area, or other high-moisture
+wall mural in a bathroom, pool area, or other high-moisture area?

 Yes, if certain precautions are taken.
 The installed wall mural must be